 comma separated list of class names or regular expressions to match exceptions which may be thrown during communication with the LDAP server; default is empty.
 Typically any failure to authenticate will be stored in the authentication cache so that the underlying security data store (e.g. LDAP) is spared any unnecessary traffic.
 For example, an application with the wrong password attempting to login multiple times in short order might adversely impact the LDAP server.
 However, in cases where the failure is, for example, due to a temporary network outage and the security-invalidation-interval is relatively high then not caching such failures would be better.
 Users can enumerate any relevant exceptions which the cache should ignore (e.g. java.net.ConnectException).
 The name of the exception or the regular expression should match the root cause from the relevant stack-trace.
-Users can confirm the configured exceptions are being skipped enabling debug logging for by org.apache.activemq.artemis.core.security.impl.SecurityStoreImpl.
+Users can confirm the configured exceptions are being skipped by enabling debug logging for org.apache.activemg.artemis.core.security.impl.SecurityStoreImpl.

-boolean flag; if true, enable debugging; this is used only for testing or debugging; normally, it should be set to false, or omitted; default is false
+boolean flag; if true, enable debugging; this is used only for testing or debugging; normally, it should be set to false, or omitted; default is false in the directory, choose an object class that supports the userPassword attribute (for example, the person or inetOrgPerson object classes are typically suitable).
+After creating the user entry, add the userPassword attribute, to hold the user's password.